tariniprasadtpn3/tariniprasadtpn3/README.md

 Here are some ideas to get you started:

-- 🔭 I’m recently completed MCA from ...
+- 🔭 I’m MCA Graduate from ...
 University Of Hyderabad
 - 🌱 I’m currently learning ...
 Networking
 - 👯 I’m looking to collaborate on ... many Open Source Project
 - 💬 Ask me about ...
 Anything